Jamazi4/bimcat/node-notes.md

 now I'm at least getting correct values for ui controls on saveNodeProject TODO added there mentioning slider values

+### --15-08-2025--

+Controls are working now.
+Lot's of tidying up needed probably.
+Now need to make downloadIfc work so it downloads edited geometry

+in ComponentContentWrapper need to add tooltip to lock maybe and make it load when it's actually loading.

 #### plan for ui controls

 - 'EXPOSE' node would have a number/bool input and a string input for control